In historic first, G20 weighs ageing as global risk

 FRANCK ROBICHON, POOL/AFP

-By 2050, the world is projected to have more than two billion residents aged 60 and above, more than double the number in 2017, OECD says.
+By 2050, the world is projected to have more than two billion residents aged 60 and above -- more than double the number in 2017 -- the OECD says.

 But many economies have failed to update their pension and employment systems to adjust to the changing demographics, experts warn.